umrover/mrover-workspace/jetson/imu_channel/README.md

 _(There's also a 4th calibration status called sys, but that one usually sorts itself out.
 I'll add it to the LCM struct in the future)_

 The BNO055 should now be ready to go and outputting good data, so you can run whatever other programs need to use it.

+## TODO
+- update `IMUData` LCM struct to include all 4 calibration status values and maybe get rid of values we don't need?
+- add feature to allow axes to be rearranged easily (to account for different sensor orientation relative to rover)
+- try it out on Arduino IDE 2.0 and change tutorial to work with that, or try it on Arduino Pro CMD and write a script that does everything using that